5000 Odense C

 It's possible to buy unique glass art at The Glassworks, where you can also see the work in progress.
 If you're more into vintage, there is a flea market every Sunday during the summer months - get there early if you want to make a great find!
 If you can't be there on a Sunday, visit the indoor flea market Den Røde Fabrik, which is open every day all year round.

-If you start to feel peckish, you have several choices: the restaurant at The North Atlantic House is open for brunch, lunch and dinner, and serves modern dishes inspired by the region, or have a lighter meal at the floating café, Copperbox Café.
+If you start to feel peckish, you have several choices: the restaurant at The North Atlantic House is open for brunch, lunch and dinner, and serves modern dishes inspired by the region.
 Only a few minutes walk from the harbour you'll also find a street food market in an old warehouse called Storms Pakhus.

 5000 Odense C